 Scarlet-red or lilac flowers contribute minty or citrusy zest to cooking oils, vegetable and fruit salads, meat dishes and even homemade ice cream.
 A reliable grower, bee balm thrives in sun to part shade and organically rich, moisture-retentive soil.
 Clump-forming plants that reseed grow to 4 feet tall and 3 feet wide and should be divided every few years to control growth and ensure health.

 Why we love it: Truly a versatile plant, bee balm is a favorite of hummingbirds and bees.

 (Centaurea cyanus, annual)

 Also known as cornflower, this self-seeding annual sports fluffy, sky-blue flowers that make a splash in summer gardens.
-Petals bring sweet or clovelike flavors to soups and salads and add botanical beauty to iced cakes.
+Edible petals bring sweet or clovelike flavors to soups and salads and add botanical beauty to iced cakes.
 These plants prefer a sunny spot with well-drained soil and will grow up to 3 feet tall and 2 feet wide.

 Why we love it: The brilliant blue flowers of bachelor’s button are a treat for the eyes as well as for the tastebuds, with its subtly sweet flavor.

 Check out our favorite pretty flowers for a cutting garden.

 Add colorful tang to side dishes and entrees with the bright yellow or orange petals of calendula, also known as pot marigold (here’s how to tell the difference: calendula vs. marigold).
 Slightly bitter and squashlike in flavor, the flowers can be used as garnishes, mixed into mashed potatoes and grains, tossed into salads or baked into breads.
 As the name implies, pot marigolds are ideally suited to growing in containers.